openfl/OpenFLDevelopersGuide/http-communications/README.md

 | digest | A string that uniquely identifies the signed Adobe platform component to be stored to (or retrieved from) the Adobe® Flash® Player cache. |
 | method | The HTTP request method, such as a GET or POST.
 (Content running in the AIR application security domain can specify strings other than &quot;GET&quot; or &quot;POST&quot; as the method property.
 Any HTTP verb is allowed and &quot;GET&quot; is the default method.
 See

-“AIR security” on page 1076
+"AIR security" on page 1076

 .) |
 | requestHeaders | The array of HTTP request headers to be appended to the HTTP request.
 Note that permission to set some headers is restricted in OpenFL as well as in AIR content running outside the application security sandbox. |